Quantifying uncertainty in high-throughput density functional theory: a comparison of AFLOW, Materials Project, and OQMD: Example Physical Information Files (PIFs)

 Recent years have seen a dramatic increase in the application of informatics methods for materials development, using high-throughput DFT data.
 Several prominent HT-DFT databases exist and each uses different input parameters and post-processing techniques to calculate materials properties.
 Quantifying the uncertainty in calculated properties due to such parameter choices is therefore crucial to understanding the reproducibility and interoperability of such data.
-In this work, we centralize data from three of the largest HT-DFT databases, AFLOW, Materials Project, and OQMD, into a common data platform, allowing records to be accurately compared.
+In this work, we centralize data from three of the largest HT-DFT databases, AFLOW, Materials Project, and OQMD, into a common data repository, allowing records to be accurately compared.
 We then compare four properties---formation energy, volume, band gap, and total magnetization---of materials calculated in each of the HT-DFT databases using the same initial crystal structure.

 Our comparisons show that formation energy and volume are more easily reproduced than band gap and total magnetization.
 Interestingly, we find that the average difference in calculated properties across two HT-DFT databases is comparable to that between DFT and experiment: up to 0.105~eV/atom for formation energy, 4\% for volume, 0.21~eV for band gap, and 0.15 $\mu_{\rm B}$/formula unit for total magnetization.
 Further, certain input parameter choices disproportionately affect HT-DFT properties of particular classes of materials, e.g. choice of planewave cutoff on formation energies and volumes of oxides and halides, and the choice of pseudopotential on the band gaps and magnetization of rare-earth compounds.

-As HT-DFT databases continue to mature, systematic comparisons and standardization of calculations are essential.
-In particular, we recommend efforts to standardize choices surrounding pseudopotentials, plane wave energy cutoffs, fitting elemental reference energies, using the GGA+\textit{U} approach, the effective \textit{U} values used, and post-processing steps to obtain properties such as band gap from the electronic structure.
+Our results inform users of the variability to account for in reported materials properties, especially when using data from multiple HT-DFT databases in their own analyses.
+In addition, our quantitative uncertainty estimates can directly aid materials informatics efforts, e.g., for separation of model uncertainty and inherent noise in data.